centreon/centreon-documentation/en/installation/installation-of-centreon-ha/installation-4-nodes.md

 sql_mode = 'NO_AUTO_CREATE_USER,NO_ENGINE_SUBSTITUTION'
 ```

 > **Important:** the value of `server-id` must be different from one server to the other.
-The values suggested in the comment 1 => Master et 2 => Slave are not mandatory by recommended.
+The values suggested in the comment 1 => Master et 2 => Slave are not mandatory but recommended.

 **Reminder:** Don't forget to uncomment the right value for `innodb_buffer_pool_size` according to your own servers' memory size.